CrowdStrike Falcon Alternatives

 Migration steps

-5. Cancel CrowdStrike once Carbon Black covers vSphere shops.
+5. Cancel the CrowdStrike Falcon contract once Carbon Black covers the EDR program end-to-end.

 Paid plans from $10.00/mo